jburn/jburn.github.io/src/content/projects/kyykka-editor.md

 ## Design decisions

+The core design constraint was to preserve the four-button workflow of the original prototype.
+Instead of gradually turning the application into a general-purpose video editor, I added features only when they supported the kyykkä editing workflow.

+Using the impact moment as the only required timestamp keeps the interaction minimal while still providing enough information to automatically determine the start and end of each throw.

-Decided to use PySide for UI since I was already familiar with it from university courses.
-FFmpeg was a no-brainer of a choice for the media editing part, due to its wide community support and maintentance, and wide featureset.
+I chose PySide for the UI because I was already familiar with it from university courses.
+FFmpeg was a natural choice for the media processing due to its extensive feature set, active maintenance, and broad community support.

-I built the first prototype as a barebones script allowing a workflow to edit kyykkä videos with just 4 buttons, with no need to manually check for individual start/end times for clips.
-After that, each feature added was built to support the fast and effortless 4-button workflow.
-Added just enough configuration options to allow for distinct editing styles, without even trying to compete with the featureset of a commercial video editing software.
-The end result is a focused, fast and light video editing software explicitly for kyykkä videos.

 ## What I learned

-The learning part in this project was definitely using FFmpeg inside a program, since I had earlier used it only as a command-line tool.
-I was amazed by its versatility.
+Building the smallest usable workflow first made it easier to evaluate later features: if a feature didn't make the core editing workflow faster, simpler, or more flexible, it probably didn't belong in the application.
+This project gave me yet another chance to refine the simple and effective software development process: *Proof of concept → structure → supporting features → polish → release.*

+On the technical side, the project gave me practical experience integrating FFmpeg into an application rather than using it interactively from the command line, particularly around constructing commands programmatically and managing the rendering pipeline.